inchu24/SNOWPLOW_PROJECT/README.md

 4. Run the script
    `python solution.py`

-5. Sample input JSON files are provided in `AUTO-DBT-PROFILE\data\input` with each JSON separated.
+5. Sample input JSON files are provided in `AUTO-DBT-PROFILE\data\input` with each provided JSON separated.
 Outputs are in `AUTO-DBT-PROFILE\data\output`.

 6. Sample logs are available in the `AUTO-DBT-PROFILE\log` folder.
 Check logs for any issues.